evilusean/Pysean/Sean/ProductSean/REAPER-Mania/!YT-Notes.md

 - Project Sample Rate/BPM = By Default turned off - 'File' -> 'Project Settings' -> 'Project Sample Rate' (Hz) - All samples you import will stretch or shrink to match this tempo
 -  'File' -> 'Project Settings' -> 'Media' Tab = Let's you change what filetype audio format is saved as 'Wav - 24bit' is default
 - Reaper 7 has a new feature that every audio file/track you create will be saved in a relative file/subfolder of that project you saved = click 2 boxes when saving 'Create subdirectory for project' and 'Copy all media into project directory' - better for backups
+# First Settings to Adjust in Reaper II-2024-12-15